 There are a number of festivals, holidays and other events celebrated in Edinburgh each year.
 The main ones are listed below.January 1-2: New Year (national)

 The new year is enthusiastically celebrated in Scotland!
 People gather on the streets, in pubs and restaurants to dance and toast to new beginnings.
 On January 1st, the tradition of Loony Dook encourages the brave to swim in the icy waters of the River Forth.
 The city also offers performances, film screenings, and parades… and, to recover from the festivities, January 2nd is also a holiday.January 25: Burns Night (national)

-On 25 January 1759, Robert Burns, one of the most famous Scottish poets, was born.
-To celebrate the event each year, the Scots gather around a traditional meal, punctuated by speeches and lectures, and eat the famous haggis, a dish prepared with stuffed mutton, about which Burns wrote, 'Address to a Haggis'.Friday before Easter: Good Friday (national)
+On January 25th 1759, Robert Burns, “Scotland's favourite son”, and one of the country's most famous poets, was born.
+To celebrate the event each year, the Scots gather at nightfall around a traditional meal, punctuated by speeches and lectures, and eat the famous haggis, a dish prepared with stuffed mutton, about which Burns wrote, 'Address to a Haggis'.Friday before Easter: Good Friday (national)

 To celebrate the arrival of spring, the Scottish capital is the scene of an official parade: kilts and bagpipes are a must!Last Monday in May: Spring bank holiday (national)